DenisC96/Repo-Context-Packager/README.md

 py --version
 ```

-If Python is not installed, visit https://www.python.org/ to download and install
+If Python is not installed, visit https://www.python.org/ -> Downlaods -> Windows,
+and choose the latest Stable Releases to download and install.

+Notes: make sure that the installation path of Python is in Windows PATH

 ### Step 1.1